Year 2 - 2S 2021 - 2022

 Please ensure your child does not attend school wearing their wellies and has arrives in alternative footwear as this ensures the spread of mud around school it kept to a minimum.

 It is essential that you wear appropriate clothing for P.E.
-We have two sessions per week, one indoors and the other outdoors.
-Children should attend school in their PE/Woodland uniform on PE days.
+We have one session per week on a Tuesday.
+Children should attend school in their PE kit on PE days.
 Black pumps or trainers must be worn for both sessions.

 See below timetable for your child’s PE days.

-Please visit our class page regularly to see what we have been learning at school.
+Please visit our class galleries regularly to see what we have been learning at school (see bottom of class page).

 You will be notified of any class and gallery updates via our School Spider app and also any general school communications.